 4.2.4 User Service Announcement

 The User Service Announcement provides information needed by the MBS Client to discover and activate the reception of one or more MBS User Services.
-[User Service Announcement information may be delivered via MBS Sessions or via a regular PDU Session.]
+User Service Announcement information may be delivered via MBS Distribution Sessions or via a regular PDU Session.

-Editor’s Note: The ancillary information needs to be described and defined in the context of the User Service Announcement.

-The baseline information conveyed in User Service Announcements is defined in clause 4.4.2.
+The baseline information conveyed in User Service Announcements is defined in clause 4.5.7.

+4.2.5 User Services Consumption Reporting

+Reporting by the MBS Client to the MBSF is for further study and may be realised by instantiating the data collection and reporting architecture specified in TS 26.531 [11].
+This may include, for example, dynamically adjusting the Application Layer FEC redundancy level in the MBSTF according to the Packet Error Rate (PER) reported by the MBS Client.

 4.3 Functional entities

 4.3.1 General